Dan Aykroyd: Early life

-Aykroyd was born on July 1, 1952, at The Ottawa Hospital in Ottawa, Ontario.
-His father, Samuel Cuthbert Peter Hugh Aykroyd, a civil engineer, worked as a policy adviser to Canadian Prime Minister Pierre Trudeau, and his mother, Lorraine Hélène Marie (née Gougeon), was a secretary.
-His mother was of French Canadian descent and his father was of English, Scottish, Irish, French, and Dutch ancestry.
-His brother, Peter, was also an actor.
+Aykroyd was born on July 1, 1952, at Ottawa General Hospital in Ottawa, Ontario.
+His father, Samuel Cuthbert Peter Hugh Aykroyd (1922–2020), a civil engineer, worked as a policy adviser to Canadian Prime Minister Pierre Trudeau, and his mother, Lorraine Hélène Marie (née Gougeon; 1918–2018), was a secretary.
+His mother was of French Canadian descent and his father of English, Scottish, Irish, French, and Dutch ancestry.
+His paternal ancestor was Englishman Samuel Aykroyd from Halifax, Yorkshire, who emigrated to the United States, eventually settling in Upper Canada near Kingston, Ontario, in 1810.
+His brother, Peter (1955–2021), was also an actor.

-He attended St. Pius X and St. Patrick's high schools, and studied criminology and sociology at Carleton University, but dropped out before completing his degree.
+He attended St. Pius X and St. Patrick's High Schools, and studied criminology and sociology at Carleton University but dropped out before completing his degree.
 He worked as a comedian in various Canadian nightclubs and ran an after-hours speakeasy, Club 505, in Toronto for several years.

-Aykroyd developed his musical career in Ottawa, particularly through his regular attendances at Le Hibou, a club that featured many blues artists.
-He describes these influences as follows:
+Aykroyd developed his musical career in Ottawa, particularly through his regular attendance at Le Hibou, a club that featured many blues artists.
+He describes these influences:

-Aykroyd's first professional experience, which he gained at the age of 17, was as a member of the cast of the short-lived Canadian sketch comedy series The Hart and Lorne Terrific Hour with Lorne Michaels, among others.
+Aykroyd's first professional experience, which he gained at the age of 17, was as a member of the cast of the short-lived Canadian sketch comedy series The Hart and Lorne Terrific Hour, with Lorne Michaels, among others.
 He was a member of the Second City comedy troupe in 1973 in both Toronto and Chicago.